KunalNK/GlobeHopperSpringData/README.md

 Step 3: Run the application
 Now go to the Spring Boot Dashboard section & run the GlobeHopperSpringData application.

-Step 4: Access the running application
+Step 4: Access the running application.
 Go to the url http://localhost:8085/ to access the application.
-Test the following endpoints
+Test the following endpoints.
 http://localhost:8085/countries
 http://localhost:8085/countries/1
 http://localhost:8085/cities